juancarlospaco/plz/README.md

 Type-safe `.env` file is just a `.env` but Typed.

-Types are enforced via a comment, so it is still a "vanilla" `.env`, example:
+Types are enforced via a comment, so it is still a "vanilla" `.env.

+Type-safe `.env` file can be used with unsafe `.env` parsers, legacy parsers will ignore the comment.

+Example:

 ```ini
 # This is a comment